WSMorrison/Hard_Parkers/TEST.md

 This readme will discuss the testing of the app.
 Some of the information can also be found on the main ReadMe, but this Testing ReadMe will go into greater detail about the systematic manual testing.

+The site was tested as an unlogged-in visitor, as a logged-in basic user (User), as a logged-in event promoter and organizer (Organizer), and as a logged in the site owner or admin (Owner).
+Much of the functionality was the same or similar, but permissions were different and there were different aspects of the project that required different aspects of testing.

 The main ReadMe can be found [here.](/README.md)

 ### The deployed site can be found here: [The HardParkers](https://hardparkers.herokuapp.com/)